Fitness for Type 2 Diabetes

 Reversing type 2 diabetes is entirely possible with a commitment to a regular exercise and diet regimen.
 Having a fitness plan goes part and parcel with losing the weight needed for the majority of people with diabetes, which means incorporating cardiovascular and strength training exercise into it.
 Most of all though, changes need to be made to your diet.
 This is easier said than done for some that live with this potentially debilitating condition.
 Making changes to your lifestyle takes practice and for some these need to be incremental changes.
 The hope is that these small steps will eventually change their perception that leading a healthy lifestyle is deeply meaningful and exciting rather than it being a difficult chore.
 The first step is to take aim at something – to realize that a life change needs to happen.

 I suggest starting with an ultimate goal as to how you’d like to feel.
 Set the bar high but be realistic.
 Then, once you’ve decided on your goal, outline the steps you need to take to get there.
 Actually, sit down and write out a plan.
+What can you change and what can’t you.
+Write a list of how you can change the things that are within your reach.
 Being organized will be key to limiting your bad habits.
-The following are some key points you need to consider in reaching your ultimate goal.
+The following are some key points you need to consider in reaching your ultimate goal of reducing the affects or eliminating type 2 diabetes altogether.

 Exercise and Diet Modifications